-Students who quit school can rejoin the school after registering as fresh students.
+Students who quit KILAW can rejoin the KILAW after registering as fresh students.

-Article Forty-Nine
+• Article Forty-Nine

-A student will be dismissed from school if he/she has:
+A student will be dismissed from KILAW if he/she has:

 - 1. Been convicted of a crime related to honor or honesty. - 2.
-Joined another school or university without notifying the School. - 3.
+Joined another KILAW or university without notifying the KILAW. - 3.
 Failed to re-join after two semesters of suspension or dropout. - 4.
 Been caught cheating more than one time or has been punished as the result of a disciplinary decision.